a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction/README.txt

 02. Collect List Items
 Write a JS function that scans a given HTML list and appends all collected list items’ text to a text area on the same page when the user clicks on a button.

+03. Sum Numbers
+Write a JS function that reads two numbers from input fields in a web page and puts their sum in another field when the user clicks on a button.